top of page

 • 5 min read

-The extreme exaggeration.
-You know.
-The ugly ones that make you wonder why anyone would ever get one of those drawn.
+the extreme exaggeration.
+You know the kind.
+The really over-the-top drawings — the ugly caricatures that make you wonder why anyone would want one.

-But in reality, there are at least three types:
+But in reality, there are several different styles of caricature.

-1. The extreme exaggeration (aka "ugly" or "mean" caricatures)
+1. The extreme exaggeration (sometimes called “ugly caricatures” or mean caricatures)

-1. Cartoon Caricatures (think the Simpsons or Beavis and Butthead)
+2. Cartoon caricatures (think The Simpsons or Beavis and Butthead)

 A cartoon caricature.
 Bet you didn't know Beavis and Butthead were based on real people!